 La Turbie

 High in the mountains above Monaco is the village of La Turbie.
-Here, at the Avenue du Cap d'Ail, is the training complex of AS Monaco situated, surrounded by the rocks.
+Here, at the Avenue du Cap d'Ail, is the beautiful training complex of AS Monaco situated, surrounded by the rocks.

 Football star restaurant Pulcinella